 Before we dive in, I have a few easy questions:

-Are you the Director of R&D/SQE at a Biotech company where your team ‘needs’ a new software tool to test a medical device in order to meet requirements?
+Are you the Director of Quality at a medical device company where your team utilizes a software application(s) during the process of building a medical device?

-Are you the SQE Manager or Lead who’s been tasked with executing this IUV project?
+Are you the SQE or Quality Manager or Lead who’s been tasked with executing this IUV project?

 Fun question: do you have engineers who haven’t executed an IUV project before?